DanielBradford/rubic/README.md

 - The First Name cannot be over 20 characters
 - The email must contain the '@' and '.' symbol in a recognised format
 - The password and confirm password field must match
+- The password is also hashed for security purposes

 <img style="width:100%" src="documents/screenshots/register1.png">
 <img style="width:100%" src="documents/screenshots/register2.png">